PRIVACY NOTICE

 8. Data retention

-We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for.
+We will only retain your personal data for as long as reasonably necessary to fulfil the purposes for which we collected it, and in any event for no longer than the periods set out below.
+These retention periods are based on our internal Records Retention Policy, applicable legal and regulatory requirements, and business need.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect of our relationship with you.

-To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory and tax, accounting or other requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure, the purposes for which we process it, whether we can achieve those purposes through other means, and applicable legal, regulatory, tax, accounting or other requirements.

-Generally, we will only retain personal data for 7 years from the date you close your account.
-Where you use our website and services without an account we will generally only retain that personal data for a period of 12 months from our last record of activity from you.
+Where you use our Website without an account, we will generally retain any personal data collected for a period of 24 months from our last record of activity from you, in accordance with our Records Retention Policy.

 9. Your rights